elec-e8408-mini-project-2025/project-documentation/README.md

 With the help of the documentation the user MUST be able to know how to

 - clone source code from remote repository (GitHub)
-- how to set up virtual environment and install dependencies
+- set up virtual environment and install dependencies
-- how to flash firmware on LilyGO T-Watch
+- flash firmware on LilyGO T-Watch

 ## Constraints

 The constraints mentioned are only concerning the software of the application, as they are the only ones liable to change.
-The hardware specifications are set due to the predefined hardware that will be used and as such would only be repeating what the specifications for the different parts are.
+The hardware specifications are set due to the predefined hardware that will be used and as such would only be repeating what the specifications for the different parts ar
+e.
 The hardware used can be found in the hardware interfaces section.

 ### System interfaces

-- The TWatch has a touchscreen that works as the user interface
+- The T-Watch has a touchscreen that works as the user interface
 - The RPi has a monitor, mouse and keyboard setup that works as a user interface
-- The interface between the RPi and TWatch is a Bluetooth connection
+- The interface between the RPi and T-Watch is a Bluetooth connection
 - the both system components might handle multiple different tasks from multiple interfaces which MUST be scheduled accordingly so other requirements are met.

 ### User interfaces

-#### TWatch touchscreen interfaces.
+#### T-Watch touchscreen interfaces.

 - Default interface, has navigation buttons for viewing past sessions, opening the settings menu and moving to the session screen.
-- Settings interface, has buttons for configuring the bluetooth connection
+- Settings interface, has buttons for configuring the Bluetooth connection
 - Past sessions interface, contains the current past 5 sessions
 - Session interface, has the start and stop session buttons.
 Shows the current stats for the session.